wiebket/bt4vt/docs/source/example.rst

 Example
 =======

-Below is an example for using SVEva Fair.
+Below is an example for using bt4vt.
 All code and data for reproducing the example are contained in the [example](example) directory.
 The example evaluates the fairness of models released with the `VoxCeleb Trainer <https://github.com/clovaai/voxceleb_trainer>`_ benchmark.

 Evaluate speaker verification performance across subgroups